Object-level Geometric Structure Preserving for Natural Image Stitching: Experiments

+\textbf{Quantitative results}.
 Table \ref{table_experiment} shows MDR and NIQE results on datasets used in other stitching algorithms and our own dataset.
-The lower MDR and NIQE of OBJ-GSP indicates better stitching capability.
+We outperform GSP and GES-GSP in both alignment and shape preservation.
+UDIS++~\cite{udisplus} is a good try in deep learning based image stitching, but the performance is still no better than ours.

-\subsection{Qualitative results}
+\textbf{Qualitative results}.

-In the context of image stitching, human perception is primarily influenced by two key factors: alignment and distortion.
-Misalignment can result in undesirable artifacts such as ghosting and blurriness, while distortion can make the stitched image appear unnatural.
-Fig. \ref{fig_ges21} llustrates the stitching outcomes of six different methods, where we use straight lines and boxes to demonstrate the effects of alignment and distortion.
-GES-GSP addresses the issue of distortion in the stitching results, and building upon this foundation, our OBJ-GSP method achieves superior alignment performance.
-Fig. \ref{fig_ges11} and \ref{fig_ges2} elucidates the reasons behind the superior performance of our OBJ-GSP method.
-With the assistance of semantic segmentation techniques, we place greater emphasis on preserving critical structures and ensuring holistic protection at the object-level for objects within the images. \textbf{Please kindly refer to our supplementary material for more results.}
+Fig.~\ref{fig_ges11} and~\ref{fig_ges2} elucidates the reasons behind the superior performance of our OBJ-GSP method.
+With the assistance of semantic segmentation techniques, we place greater emphasis on preserving critical structures and ensuring holistic protection at the object-level for objects within the images.
+Fig.~\ref{fig_ges21} and~\ref{fig_rewgym} illustrates the stitching outcomes of six different methods, where we use straight lines and boxes to demonstrate the effects of alignment and distortion. \textbf{Please kindly refer to our supplementary material for more quanlitative results.}